-Sleater-Kinney Share Title Cut To New Album, 'The Center Won't Hold'
+Sleater-Kinney Shares Title Cut To New Album, 'The Center Won't Hold'

 An industrial beat clangs as a low drone hums.
 Carrie Brownstein howls, "I need something pretty / To help me ease my pain," as Corin Tucker sings the ominous response: "The center won't hold."
 A spacious, nervous guitar line emerges from the ether as synths gurgle like boiling sludge.
 A little over a minute into the title track from The Center Won't Hold, a crisp, intricate drum pattern from Janet Weiss plays both with and against the riotous clang.